glasgowm148/ergonaut-handbook/Developers.md

 ## Appkit

-[Appkit](https://github.com/ergoplatform/ergo-appkit): A Library for Polyglot Development of Ergo Applications
+ - [Ergo Appkit (Polyglot library)](https://github.com/aslesarenko/ergo-appkit) - Appkit: A Library for Polyglot Development of Ergo Applications using [GraalVM](https://www.graalvm.org/)
+  - [Appkit Examples](https://github.com/aslesarenko/ergo-appkit-examples) - Examples of using Ergo Appkit for Polyglot Development of Ergo Applications
+ - [ErgoTool](https://github.com/aslesarenko/ergo-tool) - A Command Line Interface for Ergo based on Appkit and [GraalVM](https://www.graalvm.org/)

 The Appkit library is based on GraalVM - a novel next generation approach to implement software which is reusable across several programming languages and execution environments.